Mutai-Gilbert/budget_manager/README.md

 **Budget Manager** is a web app that helps users categorize and manage their transactions for easy expense tracking.
 Stay organized and gain insights into your spending habits with this user-friendly tool.

+## Description

+Budget Manager is a web application built with Ruby on Rails that helps users manage their finances by tracking income and expenses.
+Users can categorize their transactions and generate reports.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>